ollls/mycas/README.md

 # Recursive, CAS only, lock-free, generic, dynamically resized implementation of Skip List.
 Ordering of elements is supported by Scala’s implicit Ordered type.

+# Disclaimer.
+This is a fixed layout skip list, unlike most popular implementation which is a probabilistic skip list.
+There is a price in performance to maintain strict fixed layout of all the layers.
+It rearranges elements upon addition of a new element and there might be significant performance penalty comparing to probabilistic skip list implementation.
+On the other hand fixed sorted data always available directly for read/search operations and it won't require any specialized iterrators.
+Main goal of the project  ( mostly educational ) is to apply recursive algoritms in scala for mutlti-dimensional lock-free data structures like SkipList consisting out of a layers of LazyLists.
+Project was extensively tested on 6 and 12 core machines with special attention to corner cases, like simultaneous addition and removal of neighbor elements.
+It is used for PROD business customer supporting smart quick search by agregated silos of keys pointing to the same record.

 ## Preface.